projectunic0rn/pub/content/blog/2019-02-21-hello-world/index.md

 page of sorts for your project or something, you can!
 So we can have these:
-`/help`, `/grocerhub`, `/slack-invite`, etc. A page can be very simple and can be crammed into one file, e.g. `404.tsx`, `index.tsx` (this file creates Pub's landing page!), `tags.tsx`, etc..
+`/help`, `/grocerhub`, `/slack-invite`, etc. A page can be very simple and can be crammed into one file, e.g. `404.tsx`, `index.tsx` (this file creates Pub's landing page), `tags.tsx`, etc..

 For now, the process of adding pages is not as streamlined as there are a lot of considerations like: How can a user reach that page, or are we going to change the layout of pages to add a component that links to that page, i.e. navigation components, etc. It can potentially change the design of the website.
-Also, adding pages require that you know React and JavaScript (or TypeScript).
+Also, adding pages require that you know React, TypeScript and GraphQL.

-But if you want to add a simple page, just add a React component in the [pages](/src/pages) directory.
+If you want to add a simple page, just add a React component in the [pages](/src/pages) directory.
 If you want a `/help` page, you should name this file `help.tsx`.
 If you want a page on `/grocerhub/devs`, first create a new directory in `/src/pages` called "grocerhub" and inside that directory add